Gene Hamilton (announcer): "Dr. Gino Hamilton"

 In 1940 executives at NBC noticed that members of the NBC Symphony Orchestra were on salary but not used enough on the air.
 Gene Hamilton, then a staff announcer for the network, proposed a satire of the highbrow symphonic broadcasts hosted by the dignified Milton Cross.
 The novelty was that these serious musicians would be playing traditional dixieland jazz, with a commentator burlesquing Cross's hushed tones and peppering his remarks with popular slang.
 NBC allowed Hamilton to host and produce the program, which made its debut in February 1940 as The Chamber Music Society of Lower Basin Street.
-The show was simply a half-hour time filler, programmed on Sunday afternoons at 4:30 p.m.
+The show was originally just a half-hour time filler, programmed on Sunday afternoons at 4:30 p.m.
 Eastern time on a sustaining (unsponsored) basis.
 Hamilton, appearing as musicologist "Dr. Gino Hamilton," invited guest performers to sit in with the studio musicians.
 The show found a cult audience, and so many listeners asked to see it in person that in October it was given a primetime slot on Monday evenings, with a studio audience.
 Fans protested vigorously when the network sometimes pre-empted the program and even planned to cancel it.
 As Variety commented: "NBC has twice decided to fold the series, but each time has continued it in response to listener agitation."
 Hamilton mentioned this off-again, on-again status on the air: "Greetings, music lovers, and if we've been canceled again and you're not hearing this, please don't tell us."

 In November 1940, RCA Victor began a series of Chamber Music Society of Lower Basin Street 78-rpm record albums.
 Gene Hamilton appeared on the first one, offering humorous commentary on each of the records.

 Hamilton was forced to leave Lower Basin Street in October 1941, when NBC promoted him to full-time producer.
 In March 1942 he became assistant to network production manager Harry Frazee.
 Hamilton continued to serve the network whenever an announcer was needed, including a stint introducing straight symphonic broadcasts.
 He even sang with the Boston Symphony on its November 18, 1944, broadcast.

 NBC had canceled Lower Basin Street in 1944.
 Almost six years after the series lapsed, Hamilton took the premise to ABC Radio for a new series, Dr. Gino's Musicale, debuting on March 13, 1950.
 Hamilton adopted the same persona he had used on Lower Basin Street: "a bewildered character who tries to inspire appreciation for the classics" of the dixieland repertoire.